Rrmr3609/HomeEnergyMonitor/README.md

     └── test_anomaly_detector.py   # Tests for your isolation forest logic

-app.py - Loads the dataset, updates time‑slice grouping, fits the IsolationForest, and serves both the static UI and the JSON API.
+app.py - Loads the dataset, updates time‑slice grouping, fits the IsolationForest, and serves both the static UI and the JSON API

-anomaly_detector.py - Encapsulates the data‑processing & model code (so you can import/test it separately).
+anomaly_detector.py - Encapsulates the data‑processing & model code (so you can import/test it separately)

-static/index.html - Bootstraps the single‑page UI; references /static/style.css and /static/main.js.
+static/index.html - Bootstraps the single‑page UI; references /static/style.css and /static/main.js

-tests/ - Holds your pytest files to verify server responses and anomaly‑detector functionality.
+tests/ - Holds pytest files to verify server responses and anomaly‑detector functionality